vc27/ParentTheme/README.md

 ### 08.02.14 - 3.9.1.3
 - remove featured image post type and add default featured images to functions.php
 - convert comments callback into class
+- convert navigation functions to a class with wrapper functions

 ### 07.19.14 - 3.9.1.2
 - functions.php cleanup